 Planning to attend a jazz concert?
 Please review our music performance policy page.

-The Music of John Coltrane
+The Music of John Coltrane sold out

 Composer and musician John Coltrane was a trailblazer who created “sheets of sound,” courageously pursuing his musical goals and influencing all genres of music.
 Saxophonist Mike Clay joins The Arpeggio Jazz Ensemble for a fitting tribute to this jazz icon and Philly legend, performing some of his notable pieces like “My Favorite Things,” “Giant Steps,” “Acknowledgement (A Love Supreme),” “Mr. PC” and more.

-THE SOUNDS OF Bill Withers: A Story/Song Teller of Life
+THE SOUNDS OF Bill Withers: A Story/Song Teller of Life sold out

 Bill Withers created music that resonates with emotions we all experience and knew how to put our stories into song.
 Vocalist Roy Richardson will remind us of Wither’s power and passion in an evening of music that features Wither’s hit tunes “Ain’t No Sunshine,” “Lean On Me,” “Use Me,” “Grandma’s Hands” and other memorable songs.

-Holidays for All
+Holidays for All sold out